Sceptical that technology will define the future of corporate travel?

 - Speak to your staff.
 Find out what expectations your travellers and bookers have – you might be surprised at the need for the convenience that tech developments bring.

 - Do your homework on your TMC.
 Ideally, you’ll want to work with a tech-savvy, forward-thinking travel management company that can demonstrate it is at the frontline of travel tech development.

 - Familiarise yourself with the latest industry developments.
 If NDC, direct connect, travel platform, and blockchain mean nothing to you, then get to grips with travel management industry jargon.
 It’ll give you a head start in making sure you’re getting a future-proofed corporate travel management solution, not a clunky old dinosaur!

 Once you’ve done all of the above, you should be in a better position to handle corporate travel innovations.
-The new wave of travel technology aiming to make your organisation’s travel smoother and simpler.
+The new wave of travel technology is set to make the future of corporate travel smoother and simpler.